josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # IETF Administrative Advisory Council (AC)

-The AC is proposed to advise the staff of IETFAdminOrg about how their work can best support the IETF.
+The AC is proposed to advise the staff of IAO about how their work can best support the IETF.
 If the staff and contractors find it desirable, the AC may also advise the contractors.

-The AC is conceptualized as a body of IETF community members who can serve as a sounding board in situations where the IETFAdminOrg staff or contractors need to gauge community opinion or have questions about how administrative decisions might be viewed by the IETF community.
-For major administrative decisions, the IETFAdminOrg could be required to consult with the AC to gauge community opinion prior to deciding.
+The AC is conceptualized as a body of IETF community members who can serve as a sounding board in situations where the IAO staff or contractors need to gauge community opinion or have questions about how administrative decisions might be viewed by the IETF community.
+For major administrative decisions, the IAO could be required to consult with the AC to gauge community opinion prior to deciding.
 Major administrative decisions might include the selection of a meeting venue or the award of a contract in excess of a certain fraction of the annual IETF budget.

-The AC would not have decisional authority, but the process for the IETFAdminOrg to engage the AC would be documented, and the IETFAdminOrg would be expected to inform the community about how AC input was incorporated into its decision-making.
-A requirement to provide this kind of information could be included in the IETFAdminOrg bylaws.
-The oversight responsibilities of the IETFAdminOrg board would include ensuring that the IETFAdminOrg was complying with documented processes, and generally maintaining an appropriate level of engagement with the AC and the broader community.
+The AC would not have decisional authority, but the process for the IAO to engage the AC would be documented, and the
+IAO would be expected to inform the community about how AC input was incorporated into its decision-making.
+A requirement to provide this kind of information could be included in the IAO bylaws.
+The oversight responsibilities of the IAO board would include ensuring that the IAO was complying with documented processes, and generally maintaining an appropriate level of engagement with the AC and the broader community.